-A friend asked what I thought about holiday adopt or sponsor a family programs.
+A friend asked what I thought about holiday sponsor a family programs.
 Until she asked me the question, I hadn’t really thought about it.
 I asked her what she thought, especially as a white ally, she shared she thinks they perpetuate white supremacy culture.
 When she said that I understood what she meant.
 Images of the old television charity infomercials with a white person in a third world country or at a hospital asking for people to sponsor a family in need popped into my head.
 We’re hopefully past these white saviorism charity pieces, but some of the legacy of white saviorism in giving still continues.

-Adopt/Sponsor a Family Programs
+Sponsor a Family Programs

-Adopt or sponsor a family programs are abundant during the holiday season.
+Sponsor a family programs are abundant during the holiday season.
 Many of us with economic privilege want to share our largess whether out of duty, guilt, wanting to feel good, or some other compelling reason to give.

-The adopt or sponsor a family programs usually work with receiving a list of items a family is requesting – clothes for the kids, a few toys, maybe some household items (e.g. cleaning supplies, toiletries, etc.).
+The sponsor a family programs usually work with receiving a list of items a family is requesting – clothes for the kids, a few toys, maybe some household items (e.g. cleaning supplies, toiletries, etc.).
 Sometimes the organizers share a little about the family – first names, what the child likes, family circumstances (i.e. mom recently lost a job, family is doing well – they just moved into a new house and need XXX, child is in preschool and loves Paw Patrol, etc.).
 The unifying characteristics is knowing you are purchasing something and it will be given to someone directly to help them out.
 The direct aid aspect makes many of these programs appealing to donors.
 Yet, who benefits from this charity?
 The underlying question is this perpetuating white supremacy and who benefits?
 Short answer is yes, and at least for now maybe we still should participate with care.

 White saviorism and giving